framework-one/framework-one.github.io/source/documentation/3.5/reference-manual.markdown

 ### public function onRequest( string targetPage )

 Part of the standard CFML lifecycle, this method is called automatically by the CFML engine to handle each request.
-You should not override this (even tho' it is `public`).
+You should not override this nor call it (even tho' it is `public`).

 If you override this method, you **must** call `super.onRequest( targetPage )`.

 ### public function onRequestEnd( string targetPage )

 Part of the standard CFML lifecycle, this method is called automatically by the CFML engine at the end of each request.
-You should not override this (even tho' it is `public`).
+You should not override this not call it (even tho' it is `public`).
 Use `setupResponse()` to perform request-specific finalization.

 If you override this method, you **must** call `super.onRequestEnd( targetPage )`.

 ### public function onRequestStart( string targetPage )

 Part of the standard CFML lifecycle, this method is called automatically by the CFML engine at the beginning of each request.
-You should not override this (even tho' it is `public`).
+You should not override this nor call it (even tho' it is `public`).
 Use `setupRequest()` to perform request-specific initialization.

 If you override this method, you **must** call `super.onRequestStart( targetPage )`.

 ### public function onSessionStart()

 Part of the standard CFML lifecycle, this method is called automatically by the CFML engine when each new session is created.
-You should not override this (even tho' it is `public`).
+You should not override this nor call it (even tho' it is `public`).
 Use `setupSession()` to perform session-specific initialization.

 If you override this method, you **must** call `super.onSessionStart()`.